Needlesslord/PaintWars_by_BrainDeadStudios/Docs/AudioBible.md

 All the FX used in the Main Menu are the following:

-- Button Hover
+- Button Hover -
-- Button select
+- Button select -
-- Button select response:
+- Specific buttons select response:
-   + Quit game
+   + Quit game -
-   + Play (used both on the play button and when selecting the map)
+   + Play (used both on the play button and when selecting the map) -
-   + Back
+   + Back -

 ### Pause Menu

 All the FX used in the Pause Menu are the following:

-- Button Hover
+- Button Hover -
-- Button select
+- Button select -
-- Button select response:
+- Specific buttons select response:
-   + Quit game / back to main menu
+   + Quit game / back to main menu -
-   + Resume
+   + Resume -
-   + Restart
+   + Restart -

 ### In Game

 #### Ambient

- - Idle FX
+ + Birds -
-    + Birds
+ + Wind -
-    + Wind
+ + Water (in water areas) -
-    +
+ + Bugs -
  + Each Map:
-       - Forest
+    - Forest: Leaves (in forest areas) -
-       - Volcanic
+    - Volcanic: Comets falling -
-       - Snow
+    - Snow: Wolfs' howls -

 #### Player